kevin-montrose/Jil/README.md

 a subtraction and jump table lookup.
 This comes out to ~three branches (with mostly consistently taken paths, good for branch prediction in theory) per character.

 This works because control characters in .NET strings (bascally UTF-16, but might as well be ASCII for this trick) are sequential, being [0,31].

+JSONP also requires escaping of line separator (\u2028) and paragraph separator (\u2029) characters.
+When configured to serialize JSONP, Jil escapes them in the same manner as `\` and `"`.

 ### Custom Number Formatting